sabaronnie/AI-Driven-Cronut-CEO-Agent/README.md

 Monthly revenue per branch.
 Main Street Coffee (Batroun) is missing August 2025 because it opened in September — we zero-filled this rather than interpolating, so the model sees the real operational timeline.
 Engineered separate `month` and `year` columns from the raw date headers for time-series feature extraction in demand forecasting.

 #### 7. REP_S_00461 → `cleaned_attendance.csv`
-Employee punch-in/out records. **Dropped employee ID and name columns entirely** — these are PII (personally identifiable information) and irrelevant to our staffing models, which only need shift timing and branch.
+Employee punch-in/out records. **Dropped employee ID and name columns entirely** — these are personally identifiable information and irrelevant to our staffing models, which only need shift timing and branch.
 Converted Omega's `HH.MM.SS` time format to standard `HH:MM:SS` and parsed dates from `01-Dec-25` format to proper datetime objects, enabling `work_duration` computation for shift-level staffing predictions.

 #### 8. REP_S_00194_SMRY → `cleaned_tax_report.csv`
 Tax report with multiple tax rate columns. **Dropped all tax columns except VAT 11%** — every other tax column (VAT 0%, exempt, etc.) contained only 0.00 values across all branches.
 Retaining only the active tax column keeps the dataset lean for the expansion feasibility model's financial scoring.